Tomato Tart with Chevre and Basil

 When perfect ingredients are at your fingertips, all you really need to do is not mess them up.
 Inundated with recipes and cooking advice, it’s easy to overdo things.
 But when ingredients are grown with care and harvested at the perfect moment of ripeness, you don’t need much more than a little olive oil, sat, and pepper to make something delicious.
 Here, we pair fat, juicy tomatoes with flaky, buttery pastry, tart goat cheese, and handfuls of fresh basil in a savory tart perfect for a picnic spread, a light supper, or that magical time on summer evenings when you pour a glass of rose and stand around the kitchen island eating with your hands and deciding you’re done for the day.
 Leftovers pack up great for lunch!

-Place half of tomatoes on the crust in a single layer.
+- Slice the tomatoes 1/4-inch thick and halve cherry tomatoes if using.
+Place half of the tomatoes on the crust in a single layer.
 Sprinkle 1 tablespoon of basil and 2 tablespoons of shredded cheese over tomatoes, add a little salt and pepper, dot with pinches of goat cheese, then drizzle 1 ½ tablespoons of olive oil on top.
 Add a second layer of tomatoes, a little salt and pepper, and drizzle remaining olive oil on top.
 Arrange the remaining goat cheese on top of the tomatoes, and sprinkle the remaining shredded cheese and basil on top.

 - Bake the tart for 30-35 minutes, checking at the half-way point to make sure the crust doesn’t brown too quickly.
 If the tart is browning too quickly, cover the crust with foil.
 When finished, remove from the oven, cool slightly and top with additional fresh basil.
 Serve warm or at room temperature.